-Continued improper grazing management influences fire frequency by increasing fine fuels that carry fires.
+Continued improper grazing management influences fire frequency by increasing fine fuels.
 As annuals increase, fires become more frequent.

 Proper grazing management that addresses frequency, duration, and intensity of grazing can also keep fine fuels from developing, thereby reducing fire frequency.
 A planned grazing system can be developed to intentionally accumulate fine fuels in preparation for a prescribed burn.
-Prescribed burns need careful planning.
-Areas without a suitable understory of perennial grasses are low priority areas for prescribed burns, especially if reseeding is not a possibility.